To experience a different side of Bangkok, hop on a river taxi and sail through its ancient Siamese wonders.

 From time to time, one catches a glimpse of intermingling faiths.
 Chinese shrines stand close to mosque minarets, Buddhist and Hindu temples nestling on one side and Christian churches modeled in Portuguese style on the opposite bank.
 There are temples dedicated to Buddha and its many forms or Tathagathas – the emerald in Wat Phra Kaew and the golden in Wat Arun.
 Aside from the usual enlightened pose, there’s also the famous reclining Buddha in Wat Pho.
 Perhaps the most unusual sight to behold is at Tuptim, a phallic shrine that brings protection and good fortune to those who visit.

 Upstream, water lizards seek shelter under a Banyan tree while cats patrol the roofs of shophouses that may have belonged to an Indian, Chinese or Middle Eastern family who have found a home here since the 19th century.
-So Heng Tai Mansion is one of the oldest private residences in the city preserved in the Hokkien-style fashion.
+So Heng Tai Mansion is one of the oldest private residences in the city preserved in Hokkien-style fashion.

 Over the years, a number of forgotten riverside neighborhoods have gone into gentrification.
-A handful of new event spaces and art galleries have opened together with trendy restaurants and cafes attracting younger local crowds and foreign tourists to rediscover the enduring old-world and new fangled charm.
+A handful of new event spaces and art galleries have opened together with trendy restaurants and cafes attracting younger local crowds and foreign tourists to rediscover the enduring old-world and new-fangled charm.

 Among the old and the newly built, the Author’s Wing at the Mandarin Oriental Hotel is a place of riparian respite for the high-heeled and traveling scribes.
 Somerset Maugham and Noel Coward frequented the place.
 Joseph Conrad and Graham Greene once sojourned in one of the 40 commodious rooms overlooking the evocative river.
 In their eyes, Bangkok was the Venice of the East.